How to Predict Weather with Clouds? 10 Different Types of Clouds

 Rate: 4.1 - 50Votes

-Before the invention of weather forecasting tools, humans knew how to predict weather with clouds by observing different patterns of clouds such as size, shape, altitude, vertical depth, and color.
-Generally, the basic rules for this practice are relatively simple, many people find it confusing as there are multiple types of clouds with different nuances.
+Before the invention of weather forecasting tools, humans knew how to predict weather with clouds by observing different patterns of clouds, such as size, shape, altitude, vertical depth, and color.
+The basic rules for this practice are relatively simple, but many people need clarification because there are multiple types of clouds with different nuances.
+Now, let’s investigate what clouds can tell us about the weather and learn some tips for using clouds to predict weather!

-Reading clouds is simply the observation of cloud visual characteristics such as the overall size, shape, color, and height of a cloud.
+Reading clouds is simply the observation of cloud visual characteristics such as a cloud's overall size, shape, color, and height.

 To identify these patterns in clouds, you should ask yourself some questions like: